 The rain garden uses a mix of soils and rocks, the natural landscape fall, rain water tanks and indigenous and native plantings to move, collect and use rain water from the kinder grounds and roof.

 While the kinder reaps the benefits of collecting and using rain water sustainably to maintain plantings, avoid excessive water run off and flush toilets - the children are exploring and learning from the natural play space.

-“We could see advantages in the raingarden far beyond the rainwater use and aesthetic improvement to the kinder,” says Summerhill Park Kindergarten Director Georgie Favaro.
+“We could see the advantages in the rain garden far beyond the rainwater use and aesthetic improvement to the Kinder,” says Summerhill Park Kindergarten director, Georgie Favaro.

-“From the start the raingarden has brought the children together.
-They’re negotiating who takes turns at the pump or collects water in buckets, sharing new discoveries with water, role playing with the cubby house, and being active in an unstructured outdoor environment.”
+“From the start, the rain garden has brought the children together.
+They’re negotiating who takes turns at the pump or collects water in the buckets, sharing new discoveries with water, role playing with the cubby hours and being active in an unstructured outdoor environment.”